We’re going to be picking out the best British period dramas set in each decade of the 20th Century.

 The show was nominated for an Emmy Award for Outstanding Limited Series in 1980.

-The Duchess of Duke Street is available on DVD on Amazon.
+The Duchess of Duke Street is available to watch on Amazon Prime Video.

 Berkeley Square (1902)